maximecharpentierdata/diversify/README.md

 ## Local development

 **Diversify** is a lightweight app coded entirely in Python and contains two microservices: a backend API coded with `fastapi` and a frontend coded with `Streamlit`.
+The application is using a local MongoDB database to store the assets, the target allocation and the constraints.

 **Diversify** can be run locally using `docker compose` with the command: